 This is the exact question the following paragraphs provide answers to.

 #1 THINK THROUGH YOUR IDEA.

-A poorly conceived business will fail.
-At this stage, you may have a lot of ideas but starting a business around an idea requires careful and diligent planning so that you do not launch a service that is not required by the market.
+A poorly conceived business will certainly fail.
+You may have a lot of ideas but starting a business around an idea requires careful and diligent planning.
+This is so that you do not launch a service that the market does not need.
 In deciding on your idea of business, I recommend strongly that you:

 #2 DO YOUR RESEARCH AND STUDY THE MARKET THOROUGHLY

 There are enormous amount of information available online.
-Check out the web pages of existing businesses in the area of your interest to know what they do and how they do what they do.
-Visit the information desks of trade associations, chambers of commerce near you, business association and such other bodies for valuable market intelligence on the product or service you want to offer.
+Check out the web pages of existing businesses in your market to know what they do and how they do it.
+Visit the information desks of trade associations, chambers of commerce, and such other bodies for valuable market intelligence on the product or service you want to offer.

 #3.
 DRAW UP A BUSINESS PLAN